memo

 lino.modlib.notify

-and bylino_xl.lib.sales
+and bylino_xl.lib.trading

 - class lino.modlib.memo.Previewable¶